Alfie (1966 film): Box office

-Critical reception
+Critical response

-On Rotten Tomatoes the film has an approval rating of 97%, based on reviews from 29 critics, with an average rating of 8/10.
-The site's consensus states: "Anchored by Michael Caine's charmingly droll performance, Alfie is an equally raucous and heart-rending portrait of romance in the Swinging '60s."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 29 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads: "Anchored by Michael Caine's charmingly droll performance, Alfie is an equally raucous and heart-rending portrait of romance in the Swinging '60s."
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Bosley Crowther, film reviewer for The New York Times, singled out Vivien Merchant's acting for particular praise:

 There must be an abortion—a miserable and tragic thing, which Lewis Gilbert, who produced and directed, makes us sense in all its shabbiness and shame.
 But it is the performance of Miss Merchant as the woman brought to this shame, stunned and saddened by the necessity, deadened by her grief, that shocks us into feeling contempt for Alfie—and all the free-wheeling Alfies in this world.